Donor Government Funding for HIV in Low- and Middle-Income Countries in 2020

 Data included in this report represent funding assistance for HIV prevention, care, treatment and support activities, but do not include funding for international HIV research conducted in donor countries (which is not considered in estimates of resource needs for service delivery of HIV-related activities).

 Bilateral funding is defined as any earmarked (HIV-designated) amount, including earmarked non-core (“multi-bi”) contributions to multilateral organizations, such as UNAIDS.
 Reflecting deliberate strategies of integrating HIV activities into other activity sectors, some donors use policy markers to attribute portions of mixed-purpose projects to HIV.
-This is done, for example, by the Netherlands and the U.K. The bilateral figures submitted by the UK Department for International Development for the financial year 2019/20 are based on an existing DFID ‘HIV policy marker’ which is currently under review.
+This is done, for example, by the Netherlands and the U.K. The bilateral figures submitted by the UK Foreign, Commonwealth & Development Office (FCDO) for the financial year 2020/21 are based on an existing FCDO ‘HIV policy marker’ which is currently under review.
 Ireland and Denmark also attribute percentages of multipurpose projects to HIV.
 Canada breaks its mixed-purpose projects into components by percentage.
-Germany, Norway and Sweden provided data much more conservatively, consistent with DAC constructs and purpose codes.
+Germany, Norway, and Sweden provided data much more conservatively, consistent with DAC constructs and purpose codes.
 Apart from targeted HIV/AIDS programs, bilateral health programs mainly focusing on health systems strengthening are also designed to contribute to the HIV response in partner countries.
-Global Fund contributions from all governments correspond to amounts received by the Fund during the 2019 calendar year, regardless of which contributor’s fiscal year such disbursements pertain to.
-Data from the U.K., Canada, Australia, Denmark, France, Norway and Germany should be considered preliminary estimates.
+Global Fund contributions from all governments correspond to amounts received by the Fund during the 2020 calendar year, regardless of which contributor’s fiscal year such disbursements pertain to.
+Data from the U.K., Canada, Australia, Denmark, France, Norway, and Germany should be considered preliminary estimates.

 Bilateral assistance data were collected for disbursements.
 A disbursement is the actual release of funds to, or the purchase of goods or services for, a recipient.
 Disbursements in any given year may include disbursements of funds committed in prior years and in some cases, not all funds committed during a government fiscal year are disbursed in that year.
 In addition, a disbursement by a government does not necessarily mean that the funds were provided to a country or other intended end-user.

 Included in multilateral funding were core contributions to UNAIDS, as well as contributions to the Global Fund (see: http://www.theglobalfund.org/en/) and UNITAID (see: http://www.unitaid.org/#end).
 All Global Fund contributions were adjusted to represent 53% of the donor’s total contribution, reflecting the Fund’s reported grant approvals for HIV-related projects to date and includes HIV/TB.
-The Global Fund attributes funds received to the years that they were pledged rather than the year of actual receipt.
-As a result, Global Fund totals presented in this report may differ from those currently available on the Global Fund website.
-UNITAID contributions were adjusted to represent 43% of the donor’s total contribution, reflecting UNITAID’s reported attribution for HIV-related projects.
+UNITAID contributions were adjusted to represent 44% of the donor’s total contribution, reflecting UNITAID’s reported attribution for HIV-related projects.
 Norwegian Global Fund 2020 contributions are consistent with Norway’s multiyear disbursement schedule.

 Other than contributions provided by governments to the Global Fund and UNITAID, un-earmarked general contributions to United Nations entities, most of which are membership contributions set by treaty or other formal agreement (e.g., the World Bank’s International Development Association or United Nations country membership assessments), are not identified as part of a donor government’s HIV assistance even if the multilateral organization in turn directs some of these funds to HIV.
 Rather, these would be considered as HIV funding provided by the multilateral organization, as in the case of the World Bank’s efforts, and are not considered for purposes of this report.